 Socializing your puppy as young as possible is very important.
-Make sure they have had the required amount of vaccines that your veterinarian recommends before setting them down in a space where other unvaccinated puppies and adult dogs might have been.
+Make sure they have had the required amount of vaccinations that your veterinarian recommends before setting them down in a space where other puppies and adult dogs without vaccinations might have been.
 You don’t want them getting sick and catching something by letting them roam around too soon.
 I always cringe when I see an 8 week old pup running around at the dog park!

 Taking in the Sights, Sounds, and Smells